Graduate Certificate in National Security Intelligence

 - PAD/CJ 5985: U.S. Intelligence Analysis in the 21st Century

-Current Master of Public Administration (MPA) and Master of Criminal Justice students may take these courses and earn the certificate in addition to the MPA or the MCJ as part of their degree plan.
+Current UCCS students in the Master of Public Administration (MPA) and Master of Criminal Justice may take these courses and earn the certificate in addition to the MPA or the MCJ as part of their degree plan.
 Students who complete the courses within the certificate with a "B" or better may apply the courses to the MPA or MCJ degree, if admitted.
 Only courses taken within six years prior to graduation may be applied to the degree.
+Current students must submit a Certificate Declaration to email@example.com.